Artisan, hand-made or old-school. Taste your way through these delectable city scoop shops.

 Gelateria on The Docks

-Who doesn’t need a treat right now?
+Who doesn’t love a treat?
 Gelateria on the Docks has cold comfort in 52 different delicious homemade flavours.
 Gluten and dairy-free options are very much on the menu.
 Foodie faves include vegan dark chocolate and rich licorice.

 Casa del Gelato